-Countries sending military to Greenland
+Countries sending military personnel to Greenland

 Published:

-Countries sending military to Greenland
+Countries sending military personnel to Greenland

 This morning, a transport flight with 13 German military personnel departed for Nuuk.
-The German government said in a press release that the team will map conditions for possible military contributions to support Denmark in ensuring security in the region, for example by monitoring the sea area around Greenland.
+The German government said in a press release that the team will map conditions for possible military contributions to support Denmark in ensuring security in the region, for example by monitoring the sea around Greenland.

 According to the German government, the reconnaissance is taking place between January 15 and 17 at the invitation of Denmark.